MattMarji/Snake-Search/README.md

-# snake_search_backend
+# Snake Search
-Implementation of the Snake Search search engine backend infastructure
+Implementation of the Snake Search search engine backend infastructure that will use Python and some libraries such as Crawler, BeautifulSoup